Hiding in the Shadows

 The Sound of Coming Home

-This raw, emotional reconnection led to my debut piano composition, Featherfall - a piece born from healing and rebirth.
+Slowly, original music began to flow.
+From that space of stillness and vulnerability, came my first piano composition, Featherfall - a piece born from healing and rebirth.

 Strength in Stillness